GFynbo/GoudaTime/README.md

 * ~~Allow users to update and edit their existing profiles~~
 * ~~Add delete feature on existing matches~~
 * ~~Switch to postgresql from sqlite3~~
+* ~~**Fix styling to allow google maps to be the background on the index page**~~ <--- idea removed
+* ~~Force matches into all being the same size (picture, text, height, width etc) and center~~

 ### BIG TODOS
 * **Dynamically load restaurants from surrounding area**
     * Google maps implemented but need to use current (geolocation) to get and store the data into the user models
-    * Also need to convert latitude and longetude to street address to allow the user to better understand where they are
+    * Also need to convert latitude and longitude to street address to allow the user to better understand where they are
 * Allow group matching to help people decide on a place to eat together

 ---